willamjonathan/TechQB/README.md

 ## Database

+I used Node.js and axios to fetch data and connect it to my front-end.
 The backend uses a MySQL database running on localhost for storing user accounts and password.